 - 2 tbsp coriander leaves daniya patta (finely chopped)

 - Heat a pan with oil and saute the dry spices for a minute – bay leaf, cinnamon, cloves, cardamoms.

 - Add green chilies and onions.
 Fry them well on a medium flame until evenly golden.

-- Add ginger garlic paste and saute for a minute until the raw smell goes off.
+- Saute ginger garlic paste for a minute or until the raw smell goes off.

 - Add keema and saute for 2 to 3 mins on a low heat.

-- Add salt & all the spice powders - turmeric, red chili powder and garam masala.
+- Sprinkle salt & all the spice powders – turmeric, red chili powder and garam masala.
 Also add mint now.

 - Saute for 3 to 4 mins on a low heat.

 - Cover and cook for about 8 to 10 mins on the lowest heat.
 You will see some moisture being released and the keema is slightly tender.